Human rights in the Democratic Autonomous Administration of North and East Syria: General human rights situation under Baathist rule

 The situation for human rights in Syria has been considered exceptionally poor among international observers for generations.
 At the onset of the Syrian Civil War in 2011, Syria's human rights situation remained among the worst in the world.
 No improvement could be observed since Bashar al-Assad took over in 2000 from his father Hafez al-Assad, who had acquired power in a 1970 coup.
 The Middle East director at Human Rights Watch (HRW) concluded that "whether Assad wanted to be a reformer but was hampered by an entrenched old guard or has been just another Arab ruler unwilling to listen to criticism, the outcome for Syria's people is the same: no freedom, no rights.
 Assad's record after 10 years is that he has done virtually nothing to improve his country's human rights record."

 Particularly dire was the situation with respect to political rights.
 Many politicians of the region have in the past been political prisoners of the Syrian government.

 One area where the Baathist government did advance human rights in Northern Syria was in social and economic rights.
 Agrarian reform mitigated quasi-feudal structures built on large land ownership in both traditional Arab Bedouin and traditional Kurdish society.

 Arabization in Northern Syria

-The ethnically diverse region of Northern Syria suffered particularly grave human rights violations, because all governments since the independence of Syria in 1946, but in particular the Baath governments since 1963, pursued an often brutal policy of Arabization.
+All governments since the independence of Syria in 1946, particularly the Baath governments since 1963, have pursued an often brutal policy of Arabization, leading to grave human rights violations in the ethnically diverse region of Northern Syria.
 In his report for the 12th session of the UN Human Rights Council titled Persecution and Discrimination against Kurdish Citizens in Syria, the United Nations High Commissioner for Human Rights held:

 Successive Syrian governments continued to adopt a policy of ethnic discrimination and national persecution against Kurds, completely depriving them of their national, democratic and human rights — an integral part of human existence.
 The government imposed ethnically-based programs, regulations and exclusionary measures on various aspects of Kurds' lives — political, economic, social and cultural.